adejokun/Infrastructure-as-Code/AWS/Containerized-employee-directory-application-with-K8/README.md

 4. Configure an internet-facing Application Load Balancer Controller (alb) with helm:
     - create Service account for alb
     - associate an IAM OIDC (OpenID Connect) provider
-5. Create a kubeconfig file that enables the kubectl command-line tool to communication with the API of the newly created kubernetes cluster
+5. Create a kubeconfig file that enables the kubectl command-line tool to communicate with the API of the newly created kubernetes cluster

 ```
 aws eks update-kubeconfig --region us-west-2 --name k8-dir-app